 Remember when the term “smart” only applied to people?
-Today it seems like every inanimate object has the capacity to be smart: first it was your phone, then your TV.
-Now the Internet of Things (IoT) has made it possible for just about everything in your home or business to be “smart” as well.
+Today, the Internet of Things (IoT) has made it possible for just about everything in your home or business to be “smart” as well, including commercial HVAC controls.

 Related article: What’s New With Smart Home Thermostat Technology